uwulily/apkdl/readme.md

-A simple cli for downloading .apk's by id from https://apkfind.com
+A simple cli tool for downloading .apk's by id from https://apkfind.com

 Sample Usage:
 ```